z3nit4/TCP-SecureChat/README.md

 This project simulates a real-world DevSecOps workflow:

 1. Build a working system
-2. ttack the system to identify vulnerabilities
+2. Attack the system to identify vulnerabilities
 3. Implement security controls to mitigate the attack

 The project is structured as a **progressive security lab**, where each phase introduces a new vulnerability and its corresponding defense.